siv2r/bip-frost-signing/README.md

 This treatment may be confusing for readers familiar with the [FROST paper][olaf].
 However, serialization is a technical detail that is irrelevant for users of FROST interfaces.

-**Second broadcast round:**
+**Second communication round:**
 At this point, every signer has the required data to sign, which, in the algorithms specified below, is stored in a data structure called [Session Context](#session-context).
 Every signer computes a partial signature by running *Sign* with their long-term *secret share*, *secnonce* and the session context.
-Then, the signers broadcast their partial signatures to the coordinator, who runs *PartialSigAgg* to produce the final signature.
+Then, each signer sends their partial signature to the coordinator, who runs *PartialSigAgg* to produce the final signature.
 If all parties behaved honestly, the result passes [BIP340][bip340] verification.

 ![Frost signing flow](./docs/frost-signing-flow.png)